 1. 1843-1925.
 The first experimental crop of wheat was harvested in 1844 after a rotation of turnips (with FYM, 1839), barley (1840), peas (1841), wheat (1842) and oats (1843).
 The last four crops did not receive any fertilizer or manure.
 Winter wheat was grown continuously, apart from occasional fallowing to control weeds.
 The experiment was divided into different Strips or 'Plots' (0 - 20) receiving the different fertilizer and manure treatments each year.
 Most treatment strips were established by 1852, except for strip 2A, which began in 1885, and strip 20, which began in 1906.
+Plot 19 was originally a half plot, and became its current size in 1904.
 Between 1894 and 1925 many plots were harvested in two halves, Top (T) and Bottom (B), equivalent to the Western and Eastern parts of the experiment.
 See Broadbalk plan 1852-1925 (pdf); Broadbalk cropping 1844-1925 (pdf)

 2. 1926-1967.
 The experiment was sub-divided into five 'Sections' (I - V) in 1926, crossing the treatment strips at right angles.
 These were bare fallowed sequentially to control weeds.
 Fallowing was mainly in a five year rotation of fallow with four successive crops of wheat.
 In 1955 Section I was divided into two; IA received herbicides as required and was no longer fallowed, IB continued in the five year cycle.
 In 1955 Section V was divided into two; VB received a single application of lime, VA did not.
 In 1963 Section VB was no longer fallowed and received herbicides as required, while VA continued in the five year fallowing cycle.
 See Broadbalk plan 1926-1967 (pdf); Broadbalk cropping 1926-1967 (pdf)